MrQR-me/docs/sites.md

 ## Site Types
 {: .text-purple-000 }

-Thier are two types of Site
+Their are two types of Site

 * Personal
 * Open